mrogers-phd/classifiers/README.md

 in a web browser such as Chrome.
 Simply copy and paste one of the `http:` links into your browser and then select one of the notebooks (`*.ipynb`) to get started.

+Here is an example of what you can expect to see:
 ```
 $ run_container.sh
 [I 12:51:18.901 NotebookApp] Writing notebook server cookie secret to /home/classifiers/.local/share/jupyter/runtime/notebook_cookie_secret